onz3/onz3/README.md

 - 👋 Hi, I’m Emerson
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Ruby on Rails and VueJs
+- 🌱 I’m currently learning Ruby on Rails and Go
-- 💞️ I’m looking to collaborate on RoR Community
+- 💞️ I’m looking to collaborate on dev Community
-- 📫 How to reach me: emersonmarques@gmail.com
+- 📫 How to reach me: emersonmarques0@gmail.com